Strawberry Torte

-Strawberry Torte is a delicious, classic German summer dessert.
+Strawberry Torte is a delicious, classic German sponge cake with a creamy pudding layer and topped with glazed strawberries.

-A light and airy sponge cake with a layer of creamy vanilla pudding, topped with fresh, glazed strawberries.
 Serve this cake with a side of plain whipped cream or, even better, mint whipped cream.

 And it was one of my family’s favorite cakes for birthday parties, celebrations, or just Sunday afternoon ‘Coffee and Cake’ with the grandparents.